pervasivesystems/smart-plant/README.md

 The plant will be perfectly fed accordingly to the surroundings variables and the user will be always kept up to date.

+## Features
+1. Smart Plant waters the plant or flower automatically based on the type of plant.
+2. Smart Plant Bot sends you a Telegram message when some parameter is not good.
+3. In every moment you can check the current and the previous statuses of the plant/flower.

-## Client
+## Hardware
 // TODO

-## Server
+## Software
-The Server is a Telegram Bot that running on a Raspberry pi.
+The core of the project is the Telegram Bot running on a Raspberry pi and manages the plant.

 ### Structure
 ![Stack](https://raw.githubusercontent.com/pervasivesystems/smart-plant/master/structure.jpg)